web-widget/web-widget/README.md

 ---

-**Web Widget** empowers enterprises to break free from technology stack lock-in, enabling continuous innovation and seamless framework evolution.
+**Web Widget** embodies the principle that the most powerful technology is also the simplest to use.
+We've proven that breaking free from technology stack lock-in doesn't require complex solutions - it requires **elegant simplicity**.

+> _"Simplicity is the ultimate sophistication"_ - Leonardo da Vinci

+**Experience the freedom of choice.
+Embrace the power of simplicity.
+Build the future with Web Widget.**